theArjun/ead-notes/notes/introduction/enterprise-application-architecture/enterprise-application-framework.md

 ## GEAF
 - Government Enterprise Architecture Framework
 - It promotes consistency in the government models and its business process, services and infrastructure.
-- It guides our transformation towards coherent (संसक्त) digital governement.
+- It guides our transformation towards coherent (संसक्त) digital government.
 - It guides an organization transition to work in connected and digital world.
     - It provides a unifying common language.
     - Categorizes and describes the business processes and services.
     - Categorizes and describes the relevant standards and guidelines.
-    - Defines set of refernce models and patterns.
+    - Defines set of reference models and patterns.
     - Defines and identifies government business capabilities.

 ### Components
 1. A layer architecture framework
 2. Reference architectures
-3. Toolkits and Guidelines
+3. Toolkit and Guidelines
-4. GEA Standard Refernce
+4. GEA Standard References

 ### Benefits
 1. Helps in to understand your current business.